1085 Winnipeg Avenue

 About Harvest Manitoba:

-Harvest Manitoba is a 4-star charity.
+Harvest Manitoba is a 3-star charity.
 It is financially transparent and has overhead spending within Ci's reasonable range.
-Harvest Manitoba has Average demonstrated impact score and has an above-average results reporting grade.
+Harvest Manitoba has a Fair demonstrated impact score and an above-average results reporting grade.
+With its current reserves the charity can cover less than two years of annual program costs.

 Founded in 1984, Harvest Manitoba (previously known as Winnipeg Harvest) collects and distributes food to local agencies to combat food insecurity.
 In November 2019, Winnipeg Harvest merged with Manitoba Food Banks Association, collectively becoming Harvest Manitoba.
-The charity states that 80% of its food bank clients live below Canada’s poverty line.
+The charity states food bank usage in Manitoba has increased 150% since 2019.
+This is mainly due to higher cost of food and living after the pandemic.
 Harvest Manitoba runs three main programs: food distribution, Meals2Go, and First Steps.

-Harvest Manitoba allocated 83% of total program spending to food distribution in F2022.
-In F2022, Harvest Manitoba received 12.0 million pounds of food, up from 11.4 million pounds in F2021.
-The charity states that the estimated value of this food is $31.3m.
-The 12.0 million pounds of food distributed was made up of 49% fruits and vegetables, 16% non-perishables, 9% bread and cereal, 8% dairy products, 8% proteins, and 10% other.
-According to the charity, 83,000 Manitobans rely on its services every month.
-It specifies that 36% of its clients are Indigenous and 46% are children.
+Harvest Manitoba allocated 83% of total program spending to food distribution in F2023.
+The charity also distributes food to a network of 389 food banks and community partners.
+In F2023, Harvest Manitoba received 10.1 million pounds of food.
+The charity states that the estimated value of this food is $32.6m.
+The 10.1 million pounds of food distributed was made up of 50% fruits and vegetables, 16% non-perishables, 9% bread and cereal, 7% dairy products, 8% proteins, and 10% other.
+The charity reports that it also bought and distributed 2.3 million pounds of food.
+According to the charity, 108,000 Manitobans rely on its services every month.

-Harvest Manitoba’s Meals2Go program accounted for 11% of program spending in F2022.
-The Meals2Go program provides low-income students kits with two days’ worth of healthy food and snacks.
+Harvest Manitoba’s Meals2Go program accounted for 11% of program spending in F2023.
+The Meals2Go program provides low-income students kits with a weekend worth of healthy food and snacks.
 Each kit contains cereals, yogurt, milk, and fresh fruit.
-In F2022, Harvest Manitoba facilitated the program in six Winnipeg schools.
+In F2022, Harvest Manitoba facilitated the program in seven Winnipeg schools.
+The charity reports that every week, 2,600 children receive kits through this program.

 My anchor